SapwoodStudio/Transmogrifier/README.md

 ## INSTALLATION 📥
-0. Prerequisites: [Blender 3.5.0 or newer](https://www.blender.org/download/).
-(Transmogrifier may work on older versions, but this has not been tested).
+0. Prerequisites: [Blender 3.6](https://www.blender.org/download/) and Windows.
+(Transmogrifier may work on GNU/Linux and MacOS, but this has not been tested).
 1. [Download the latest version](https://github.com/SapwoodStudio/Transmogrifier/releases/latest).
 Select the .zip file with the version number at the end (e.g. "Transmogrifier-**v1.0.0**), not the ones named "Source Code".

 <img src="https://github.com/SapwoodStudio/Transmogrifier/assets/87623407/48dec91c-8ca4-42d0-83c8-db54ee7d473a" width="250">